 No one could have anticipated this kind of destruction and catastrophic flooding from a Category 1 storm.
 But disasters, like hurricanes, are unpredictable.

 Hurricanes, a security breach, groundwater contamination, a product recall - no two crisis situations are alike.
 Each is unique in origin, consequence and solution.
 The only common element is impact.
-Here are a few common examples of crisis situations a business can face.
+Here are a few common examples of crisis in the workplace.

 Category 1.
 The Churn.